Revision Bariatric Surgery in New Jersey

 Patients may inquire about revision weight loss surgery for several reasons.
 A single weight loss surgery procedure is sufficient for many patients, providing adequate long term weight loss.
 For others, a single weight loss surgery procedure may not cause the desired results, either through insufficient weight loss, poor resolution of co-morbidities, and/or due to medical complications resulting from the weight loss surgery itself.
-When practicing revision weight loss surgery, one needs to be able to utilize every tool available, old or new, and when required, create new tools.
+When performing revisional weight loss surgery, one needs to be able to utilize every tool available, and sometimes create new ones based on your particular problem.

 Risks and Results of Revision Weight Loss Surgery